0xKolten/hacking-stellar-python-edition/0-setup.md

 Since the following chapters only use Python you should make sure you have Python installed (duh).
 This step is relatively straight forward and you may already have it completed.
 On the off chance you haven't downloaded Python, you can do so [here](https://www.python.org/).

+Most importantly, if you have never written, compiled, or run Python scripts before ***please*** read this blog before getting started—[How to Run Your Python Scripts](https://realpython.com/run-python-scripts/).
+This will save you from a lot of headaches.

 Next, you should install the [Python Stellar SDK](https://github.com/StellarCN/py-stellar-base).
 The Python Stellar SDK is a Python library for interfacing with a [Horizon API](https://horizon.stellar.org/)—if you don't know what this is yet no worries, we'll get there.

 To install the SDK, you can open up your command line and type the command: